What Are The Benefits Of Using Sunscreen Without Benzene?

 When it comes to your family, especially your baby, it’s important to choose products that are both natural and thoroughly tested, meaning they are less likely to cause irritation or an allergic reaction.

 With that in mind, we created sunscreen just for your baby!
 Our Baby Skin Mineral Sunscreen - SPF 50 can be used on your baby’s face and body.
-It’s made with 100% non-nano zinc oxide and is fragrance-free.
+It’s made with mineral zinc oxide and is fragrance-free.
 And we can’t leave out that it’s B Corp Certified!

 What To Avoid